KirstenO09/GizmoGalaxy/README.md

 ~ User Authentication – Sign-up and sign-in functionality.

-~ User Profile – Manage account details.
+~ User Profile – View login credentials and order history.

 ~ About Us – Learn more about the platform.